Jullietta Jung: Active transport, day and night

 I look at data, at strategies and policies, future development plans, best practices from around the world, and new trends emerging to assess the needs of different people and places on the state road network.

-I’m also an active transport subject matter expert in the organisation and get to look at the data that supports where cyclists are currently riding, and where their desire lines are.
+I’m also an active transport and micromobility subject matter expert in the organisation and get to look at the data that supports where cyclists are currently riding, and where their desire lines are.
 And how that fits into the state road networking.
 That’s me in a nutshell.

 If you were doing an elevator pitch, what would you say that active transport is?